Conversion, or why people choose your business and how to find out

 If you want to gain a detailed understanding of how your users behave on your site, session recordings can give you plenty of insights.
 Don’t worry – you won’t have to go through each user and each recording separately.
 With tools like LiveSession, you’ll get straight to the essential points.

 With session recordings, you can identify key differences between your converting users and those who leave your site.
 Maybe there is a pattern?
-Look out for hints that indicate a high probability of conversion: those leads might be worth some additional attention and care.
+Look out for hints that indicate a high probability of conversion: those local leads might be worth some additional attention and care.
 Your average session duration is just a tip of the iceberg.

 🔧 event analysis